The perfect domain is just a click away: claim your domain→

 Bulk purchasing

-While buying more than one domain name might not be in your plans just yet, it’s worth considering whether you may need more in the future.
+If you’re planning to expand or launch new brands, buying multiple domains now could save you time and money later.
 This is especially relevant if you plan to expand your operations to other geographic locations or have a certain product you’d like to promote as a stand-alone brand.

 How to keep a domain name secure

-Use a reputable domain registrar: Choose a domain registrar that has a good reputation for security and customer service.
+Choose a reputable domain registrar: Pick a domain registrar known for solid security and great customer service.

-Keep your contact information up to date: Make sure that your contact information with your domain registrar is up to date.
+Keep your contact information updated: Make sure your contact information with your domain registrar is up to date.
 This will help them to contact you if there is any suspicious activity on your account.

-Keep your domain registration information safe: Don't share your domain registration information with anyone you don't trust.
+Keep your domain registration information private: Don't share your domain registration information with anyone you don't trust.
 This includes your domain registrar account password, your domain name and your contact information.

 Plan ahead by purchasing your domain name

-Whether you reached this guide with the intent to learn more about purchasing a domain for your website or simply out of curiosity, at this point you can understand just how important domain names are.
-Domain name sales in the US is an $8.1 billion dollar industry that is continuing to grow, including the element of domain name trading, which is a lucrative business unto itself.
+If you’re looking to buy a domain or just curious, you’re now aware of how important domain names are.
+The domain name industry in the US is an $8.1 billion dollar industry that is continuing to grow, including the element of domain name trading, which is a lucrative business unto itself.

 You should also consider purchasing any additional TLD you might want to use in the future to make sure no one else gets a hold of it before you do.
 Otherwise, you’ll find yourself on the paying side of the domain name trade.